<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Maintenance and repair departments

-What Information Must GHS Labels Include?
+What Information Must a GHS Compliant Label Include?

 • Product Identifier: The name or code for the chemical, consistent with the SDS.